miso-lims/miso-lims/docs/_posts/2016-01-11-admin-manual.md

 # Setting Up the Run Scanner
 The run scanner is a webservice  that scans the paths containing sequencer output.
 It is not required for a functioning MISO install, but without it, sequencer runs must be added manually.
+It can be hosted on the same server as MISO, or on a different server.

-Create a file called `ROOT.xml` in the following directory `$CATALINA_HOME/conf/Catalina/localhost`, creating the directory if necessary, and populate it with the following information:
+Create a file called `ROOT.xml` in the following directory `$CATALINA_HOME/conf/Catalina/localhost` on the machine that will host the run scanner, creating the directory if necessary, and populate it with the following information:

     <Context>
        <Parameter name="runscanner.configFile" value="/etc/runscanner.json" override="false"/>